Sadiq Khan calls for free school meals at all London schools

 “The spiralling cost of living is hitting Londoners very hard and without urgent action from the government millions of people will be wondering how they will cope this winter,” said Mr Khan.

-“I’m doing all I can to support Londoners and try to build a fairer and more prosperous city for all Londoners, but Government needs to step forward with action now and use the powers it has to ensure that the most vulnerable are helped this winter and not abandoned to deal with this crisis alone.”
+“I’m doing all I can to support Londoners and try to build a fairer and more prosperous city for all Londoners, but government needs to step forward with action now and use the powers it has to ensure that the most vulnerable are helped this winter and not abandoned to deal with this crisis alone.”

-A recent YouGov poll showed that the cost of living crisis is hitting people in the capital hard, with eight per cent occasionally going without food, and six per cent regularly going without food over the last six months.
+A recent YouGov poll showed that the cost of living crisis is hitting people in the capital hard, with 8 per cent occasionally going without food, and 6 per cent regularly going without food over the last six months.

 It also found 18 per cent of Londoners are financially struggling, with nearly one in three just about managing.